Sunday, December 4, 2016

 It is this unipersonal God and Father of Jesus, who is described in the Bible as “the invisible God”.
 (Colossians 1:15) This unipersonal God of Jesus is the source of all things, all might, power, etc. (1 Corinthians 8:6) Likewise, it is this unipersonal God of whom John wrote: “No one has seen God at any time.”
 (John 1:18) And Jesus said of his unipersonal God: “God is spirit.”
 (John 4:24) In saying this, Jesus was saying that his God was a spirit being, a being unseen to physical eyes.
 Thus, to worship this God, one has to worship in like manner, in spirit and truth, not according to what is seen, felt and touched.
 Thus, the true worshipper doesn’t “look at the things which are seen, but at the things which are not seen.
 For the things which are seen are temporal, but the things which are not seen are eternal.” -- 1 Corinthians 4:18.

-We believe that is therefore only one individual who holds the exclusive glory of being Most High in the spiritual realm.
+We believe that there is, therefore, only one individual who holds the exclusive glory of being Most High in the spiritual realm.
 No one else will ever possess the glory of being the only Most High.

 See: